zakodium-oss/react-plot-docs/docs/200_axes/100_axis.md

 In a `Plot`, we cannot have two `Axis` in the same `position`

 **Example:**
-Adding two bottom axis in the same plot will throw the next error :<br/>
+Adding two bottom axis in the same plot will throw the following error :<br/>
 `Plot can only have one bottom axis`

 ## Props